• Home

 Now that you know that, you can probably understand her pain at being without an oven for five months whilst her kitchen is being renovated.
 One afternoon last week, the doorbell rang and there was Joyce, looking slightly harassed and asking, “Do you have any baked goods?
 We’re desperate!”

 Of course, we always have cakes and cookies of one sort or another, so I sent her home with a care package.
-When she came to pick up a refill on the weekend, her son Red Roars asked if I would make him a birthday cake to take to school this week.
-Given what an accomplished cook Joyce is, I felt quite honoured – there was no way I could refuse!
+When she came to pick up a refill on the weekend, her son Red Roars, whom I adore, sidled up to me and said, “Auntie Celia”…(he only calls me that when he wants something)…”could you please bake me a birthday cake?”
+How could I refuse?

 This white chocolate bundt cake is a tried and tested Mrs Fields recipe from her Great American Desserts cookbook.
 It is Big Boy’s all time favourite treat.
 The white chocolate you use will determine whether your cake is good or great – we use Callebaut, but I’ve successfully used white Lindt in the past.
 I’ve substituted Greek yoghurt for the original sour cream with no ill effect – if anything, it’s a little lighter and easier to eat with the reduced fat content.
 I finish the cake by either dusting it with icing sugar, or drizzling white and milk chocolate over the top, depending on how energetic I’m feeling.